When a new project is created, the structure of its main menu is stored in the

 In the Single mode, Studio provides the ability to add inherited menu items from the add-ons included in the project.
 All available items are always displayed in the separate panel on the left, and you can easily drag-and-drop them into your current custom menu.

 If you decide to retain inherited menu items, their structure will be copied to your project, and you will be able to customize them.
 If later you decide to switch the main menu back to the composite mode, note that you will need to manually remove all duplicated menus and items from your project’s configuration.
 Otherwise, the menu would become broken as the menu structure doesn’t allow duplicated items.

 To add a menu item, click the plus button in the designer.
 The Create Menu Item window will be opened.

 You can create the following types of menu items:

 View - a menu item that opens an application view.

 Menu - a menu item that contains other items.
 Detailed information on the menu attributes is available in MenuConfig.

 Bean - a menu item that invokes a method of a managed bean.

-For more information on how to use Screen, Bean, and Class types of menu items, see the Item Attributes subsection of
+For more information on how to use View, and Bean types of menu items, see the Item Attributes subsection of

-After the menu item for opening a screen is created, it is available to configure a set of properties to pass to the screen’s public setters.
+After the menu item for opening a view is created, it is available to configure a set of properties to pass to the view’s public setters.